M1 muscarinic receptor selective antagonist. Inverse agonist activity reported.

 View Related Products by Product Action

-Keywords: Pirenzepine dihydrochloride, supplier, Selective, M1, muscarinic, antagonists, Receptors, Acetylcholine, ACh, M1, Receptors, Tocris Bioscience
+Keywords: Pirenzepine dihydrochloride, supplier, Selective, M1, muscarinic, antagonists, Receptors, Acetylcholine, ACh, M1, Receptors, M1, Receptors, Tocris Bioscience

 10 Citations for Pirenzepine dihydrochloride